tensorflow/datasets/docs/contribute.md

 *   Don't hesitate to take over bugs which are already assigned, but haven't been updated in a while.
 *   No need to get the issue assigned to you.
-Simply comment on the issue when you're starting working on it :)
+Simply comment on the issue when you're starting to work on it :)
-*   Don't hesitate to ask for help if you're interested by an issue but don't know how to get started.
-And please send draft PR if you want early feedback.
+*   Don't hesitate to ask for help if you're interested in an issue but don't know how to get started.
+And please send a draft PR if you want early feedback.
 *   To avoid unnecessary duplication of work, check the list of [pending Pull Requests](https://github.com/tensorflow/datasets/pulls), and